EndPointCorp/end-point-blog/2013/10/24/how-to-dry-out-your-active-record.html.md

 And indeed this looks pretty **sweet**.

-## The ugly side of the Active Record JOIN mechanism
+### The ugly side of the Active Record JOIN mechanism

-If the real world would consist only of the use cases found in docs - we wouldn’t need to look for any better solutions.
+If the real world would consist only of the use cases found in docs—we wouldn’t need to look for any better solutions.

 Take a look at the following example that might occur: